Domain Driven Design

 - Application Layer: Mediates between the Presentation and Domain Layers.
 Orchestrates business objects to perform specific application tasks.
 Implements use cases as the application logic.

 - Domain Layer: Includes business objects and the core (domain) business rules.
 This is the heart of the application.

 - Infrastructure Layer: Provides generic technical capabilities that support higher layers mostly using 3rd-party libraries.

 DDD mostly interest in the Domain and the Application layers, rather than the Infrastructure and the Presentation layers.
 The following documents explains the infrastructure provided by the ABP Framework to implement Building Blocks of the DDD:

 - Domain Layer

 - Application Layer

-See the Implementing Domain Driven Design guide as a complete reference.
-The Guide explains the Domain Driven Design and introduces explicit rules and examples to give a deep understanding of the implementation details.
+See the Implementing Domain Driven Design book as a complete reference.
+This book explains the Domain Driven Design and introduces explicit rules and examples to give a deep understanding of the implementation details.